valory-xyz/open-autonomy/docs/guides/define_service.md

 This guide covers step 4 of the [development process](./overview_of_the_development_process.md).
 You will learn how to define the agent service itself.
 This consists in indicating what agent will the service be using, and configuring the service parameters through service-level overrides.

-You must ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
+You must ensure that your machine satisfies the framework requirements and that you have [set up the framework](./set_up.md#set-up-the-framework) and [a local registry](./set_up.md#set-up-the-local-registry).
 As a result you should have a Pipenv workspace folder with a local registry (`./packages`) in it.

 ## Step-by-step instructions

-### Define the service

-The process to define a service configuration is similar if you are using your own agent from the local registry (for example, [the agent created in the previous guide](./define_agent.md)), or an existing agent from the remote repository.
-We will be using the `hello_world` agent below, but you can substitute it by your own agent.
+The process to define a service configuration is similar if you are using an agent being developed by you (for example, [the agent created in the previous guide](./define_agent.md)), or an existingm, third-party agent downloaded from the remote registry.
+In the example below, we will be using the `hello_world` agent from the remote registry, which can be found in the [list of packages shipped with the framework](../package_list.md), but you can replace it with your own agent.

-1. **Find the public ID and package hash of the agent that you require for your service.** You can browse the [list of default packages](../package_list.md) shipped with the framework or use an agent developed by you.
-For the `hello_world` agent that we will be using in this example:
-    ```
-    valory/hello_world:0.1.0:bafybeic3czcb7fpzru3fl4noxdwgwyzirqk6cqh763h6aio7ugl6qm5gha
-    ```

-    You can view the agent contents stored in the IPFS registry [here](https://gateway.autonolas.tech/ipfs/bafybeicealdcbxjdejskntddizntwqmlpyxa2ujaxnw2cgy73x3swldwcq/hello_world/).

-    You do not need to download the agent to the local registry to define the service.

-2. **Create an entry for your service in the local registry.**
+1. **Ensure that the agent required by your service is in the local registry.** Your service agent, all its required components and their dependencies must be downloaded to the local registry.
+You can read [how to add missing components to the local registry](#).
+If you have [set up the local registry](./set_up.md#set-up-the-local-registry) with the required components to follow these guides, you do not need to take any further action.

-      1. Create a folder for the service in the local registry (`./packages`).
+2. **Create the service configuration file.** Create a folder for your service in the local registry (`./packages`).
 Pay attention to the correct format of the folder:

     ```bash
-        mkdir ./packages/your_name/services/your_service/
+    mkdir -p ./packages/your_name/services/your_service/
     ```

-      2. Add the corresponding entry to the local registry index file (`./packages/packages.json`).
-You must add the entry to the `dev` section, because it is a component being developed by you.
-You can use a placeholder for its hash value, as it will be corrected afterwards:

-        ```json
-        {
-          "dev": {
-            "service/your_name/your_service/0.1.0": "bafybei0000000000000000000000000000000000000000000000000000",
-          },
-          "third_party": {
-            # (...)
-          }
-        }
+    Within the service folder, create the service configuration file `service.yaml`:
+    ```bash
+    touch ./packages/your_name/services/your_service/service.yaml
     ```

-3. **Create the service configuration file.** Within the service folder in the local registry (`./packages/your_name/services/your_service/`), create the service configuration file `service.yaml`.
     This file must contain:

-    * A reference to the agent the service will be using.
+      * A reference to the agent that the service will be using.
       * Configuration overrides that specify values for component parameters.
 These overrides are separated by YAML document separators `---` and will be discussed in a further section.

     ???+ example "Example of a `service.yaml` file"